canibanoglu/tango_with_django_book/chapters/ajax.rst

 Here we have added in an input box with ``id="suggestion"`` and div with ``id="Cats"`` in which we will display the response.
 We don't need to add a button as we will be adding an event handler on keyup to the input box which will send the suggestion request.

-Add AJAX to request suggestions ...............................
+Add AJAX to Request Suggestions ...............................
 Add the following JQuery code to the ``js/rango-ajax.js``: